danielcdias/home-server/README.md

 * **[Pi-Hole](https://pi-hole.net/):** A network-wide ad and tracker blocking DNS server.
 * **[Home Assistant](https://www.home-assistant.io/):** A powerful open-source home automation platform for local control of smart devices.
 * **[Komodo](https://komo.do/):** A tool to provide structure for managing your servers, builds, deployments, and automated procedures.
-* **[Webmin](https://webmin.com/):** A system administration tool for Unix-like servers and services.
+* **[Webmin](https://webmin.com/):** A system administration tool for Unix-like servers and services (optional).

+💡Webmin support is an optional component selected during installation.
+While the following documentation references Webmin, you may ignore all related sections if you did not install it.

 **Future services:** The modular design allows for the easy addition of other services, such as media servers, file storage, and more.

 ## Domain and Subdomains

-This project creates the domain `homeserver` and subdomains for all services that have a web interface:
+The domain for all web services is defined during installation.
+This project automatically creates the chosen domain and corresponding subdomains for each service with a web interface.

+Using the example domain `homeserver`, the following subdomains would be generated:

-- `pihole.homeserver`: Pi-Hole
+- `pihole.homeserver` for Pi-Hole
-- `ha.homeserver`: Home Assistant
+- `ha.homeserver` for Home Assistant
-- `komodo.homeserver`: Komodo
+- `komodo.homeserver` for Komodo
-- `webmin.homeserver`: Webmin
+- `webmin.homeserver` for Webmin

-This mean that your server hostname should be `homeserver`.
-Or you can change this code to use the hostname you already have configured.
-In the future we plan to change the installation script to ask the hostname to be used.
+The chosen domain name must match the system's hostname.
+This ensures that the server's IP address can be correctly resolved by the local DNS server (Pi-hole), allowing all subdomains and services to be accessible on your home network.

-The setup also generates a self-signed certificate for the domain and subdomains, with a `ca.crt` file that can be added to your devices to make the HTTPS addresses recognized by browsers within your domestic network.
+The setup also generates a self-signed certificate for the domain and all subdomains.
+A `ca.crt` file is provided, which you can install on your devices to ensure browsers recognize the HTTPS certificates within your local network.

-All the services above are forwarded by nginx to their respective subdomains.
+All services are proxied through nginx, which routes traffic from these subdomains to their respective applications.

 ## Getting Started